 Let’s say you’ve tried the simple fixes but none of them have been successful.
 The possibility exists that your receiver and your remote controlled garage door opener might need to be reset.
 Both devices are like little computers, and they sometimes need to be rebooted.
 Removing the batteries from the remote for about 30 seconds, as well as unplugging the receiver for about 30 seconds should reset the circuit boards, causing your remote to begin working again.

 Check the Remote and the Receivers

 Garage door remotes and receivers have matching codes they send back and forth to each other when you press the remote button.
 Remotes and receivers used to send the same codes over the same low frequency every time.
-This became a problem when your remote could also open the neighbour’s garage, and it became even more of a problem when thieves discovered that they could break into garages by trying different codes on another transmitter.
-Plenty of families have stories to tell about things, including cars, missing from their garages because some bandit figured out the code and pilfered their stuff.
+This became a problem when your remote could also open the neighbor’s garage, and it became even more of a problem when thieves discovered that they could break into garages by trying different codes on another transmitter.
+Plenty of families have stories to tell about things, including cars, missing from their garages because a thief figured out the code and pilfered their stuff.
 The invention of the rolling code, a code that changes after every use, innovated the garage door remote issue, but the concept of transmitting codes certainly isn’t perfect.

 Don’t Get the Codes Mixed Up

 Sometimes the code in the remote gets mixed up for a variety of reasons and the remote code needs to be reset in order to communicate with the receiver again.
 In order to erase the codes in the transmitter, find the LEARN button on the receiver and hold it down for about six seconds.
 The learn indicator light will go out, meaning that the codes are erased.
 Then you can reprogram both by holding down the LEARN button on the receiver until the light comes on, and then hold down the remote button for a few seconds.
 Either the LED light on the receiver will flash or you’ll hear two clicks.
 Test your remote control by pressing the open/close button and checking that your garage door moves.